 |1 - Natural |

-- Use of financial instruments to cover the price risk, if this exists;
+• Use of financial instruments to hedge the price risk only if there is an underlying asset.

 |3 - Regulatory |

-- Regulatory monitoring through institutional relations, association channels, comparison with operators of the sector, specialised press;
+• Legislative and regulatory monitoring through institutional relations, related channels, comparison with operators in the sector, and the specialised press.

 5 - New